ebi-gene-expression-group/db-scxa/README.md

 An AtlasProd module for loading scxa-* tables data to postgres 10.
 Release v0.2.1 was used for the September 2018 Data release of Singe Cell Expression Atlas.

+For direct usage, this module requires Rscript (with tidyr), psql and node.

 # `scxa_analytics` Table

 ## Create schema